Kennyhcto/cs1010-21t2/lecture-summary.md

 ### Python Introduction - Leftover Topics yet to be covered
 * Modules and Libraries (Musk Tweets Plotly)
 * More questions with lists and dictionaries
+* Tuples
+* Sets?
+* None

+More dictionaries:
 * Using dictionaries for obfuscation
+* Added later, but not covered: iterating through dictionaries (add to lect 5 document)